 - Presenting authors must be registered participants.
-Only abstracts of authors who have paid their registration fees by the Early Registration Deadline: 18 August 2021, 17:00 BST (British Summertime) will be scheduled for presentation and included for publication.
+Only abstracts of authors who have paid their registration fees by the Early Registration Deadline: 12 August 2022 will be scheduled for presentation and included for publication.

 - The presenting author is required to ensure that all co-authors are aware of the content of the abstract and agree to its submission, before submitting the abstract.

 - All abstracts should be submitted and presented in clear English with accurate grammar and spelling of a quality suitable for publication.
 If you need help, please arrange for the review of your abstract by a colleague who is a native English speaker, by a university-specific publications office (or other similar facility) or by a copy editor, prior to submission.

 - Instructions for preparation of presentations will be made available on the UK Stroke Forum website.